rachan2023/21S-191A-Against-Asian-Hate/README.md

 Some ethical problems that may arise are finding ways to ensure that the application benefits the community, highlights the communities' voices, and allows everyone's data to be included.

-## Extra Credit:

-We looked into the Califrnia Asian Prison Support Committee (https://www.asianprisonersupport.com/) an organization aimed at raising awarenes on the deportations/arrests of AAPI people (specifcially in California).
-We hope to use some of their data concerning deportation numbers and instances of "wrongfully targeted deportation" in our project